iconify/website/docs/libraries/index.md

 ## Tools

 [Iconify Tools](./tools/index.md) is a large package, its main purpose is to retrieve icons from various sources, validate them, clean them up and generate `[type]IconifyJSON` icon sets as well as various NPM packages.

-Tools package contains the following functions:
+The Iconify Tools package contains the following functions:

 - Importing icons from SVG icon sets, Figma documents.
 - Validating icons, cleaning up content, optimising icons.